chenchao666/Paper-reading/README.md

 * A DIRT-T APPROACH TO UNSUPERVISED DOMAIN ADAPTATION
 * Co-regularized Alignment for Unsupervised Domain Adaptation
 * Asymmetric Tri-training for Unsupervised Domain Adaptation
+* Cluster Alignment with a Teacher for Unsupervised Domain Adaptation